-Addressing these shortcomings, a range of techniques that come under the umbrella of neural manifold learning (NML), have been developed.
-The neural manifold is, in brief, a low-dimensional surface within the higher-dimensional space of neural activity which explains the majority of the variance of the neural dynamics (Figure \ref{fig:schematic}).
-Neural manifold learning algorithms are algorithms for efficiently extracting a description of such a surface from a sample of multivariate neural activity.
+Neural manifold learning algorithms are algorithms for efficiently extracting a description of such a subspace from a sample of multivariate neural activity.
 Here we review how neural manifold learning can be employed to extract low-dimensional descriptions of the internal structure of ensemble activity patterns, and used to obtain insight into how interconnected populations of neurons represent and process information.
 Such techniques have been applied to neural population activity in a variety of different animals, brain regions and during distinct network states.
-In this paper we compare a variety of neural manifold learning algorithms with several datasets from multi-electrode array electrophysiology and multiphoton calcium imaging experiments, to assess their relative merits in gaining insight into the recorded neural dynamics and the computations it may be underpinning.
+In this review we compare a variety of neural manifold learning algorithms with several datasets from multi-electrode array electrophysiology and multi-photon calcium imaging experiments, to assess their relative merits in gaining insight into the recorded neural dynamics and the computations they may be underpinning.

 We envisage that neural manifold learning may not only facilitate accurate quantitative characterizations of neural dynamics in healthy states, but also in complex nervous system disorders.
-Anatomical and functional brain networks may be constructed and analysed from neuroimaging data in describing and predicting the clinical syndromes that result from neuropathology.
+Anatomical and functional brain networks may be constructed and analyzed from neuroimaging data in describing and predicting the clinical syndromes that result from neuropathology.
 NML can offer theoretical insight into progressive neurodegeneration, neuropsychological dysfunction, and potential anatomical targets for different therapeutic interventions.
 For example, investigating neural populations in the medial prefrontal cortex that are active during social situations while encoding social decisions may enable hypothesis testing for disorders such as Autistic Spectrum Disorder (ASD) or Schizophrenia \citep{irimia2018support, Kingsbury2019social}.